lzivan/CS411_Project/README.md

 # Best Rent: A Car Rental System

-Best Rent is a car rental system built for CS 411 Project at Boston University.
+Best Rent is a car rental system built for CS 411 Project at Boston University with group members Tianyi Bao, Zhangde Song, Zijie Li, Xiang Li.

 Language used: Java, MySQL, HTML and CSS